 PRIVACY NOTICE

-1. WHO IS ERUDIO STUDENT LOANS LIMITED?.
+1. WHO IS ERUDIO?

 Erudio Student Loans Limited ("Erudio") owns student loans taken out by students who began courses between 1990 and 1998, previously looked after by the Student Loans Company (SLC).
-Erudio accounts are administered by Capquest Debt Recovery Limited (Capquest) which is a debt collection and administration specialist.
+Erudio accounts are administered (therefore controlled) by Capquest Debt Recovery Limited (Capquest) which is a debt collection and administration specialist.

 2. WHAT DO WE USE PERSONAL DATA FOR?